-There is a clear policy evidencing balance of power and authority at board level to ensure that no director has unfettered powers of decision making.
+There is a policy evidencing a clear balance of power and authority at board level to ensure that no director has unfettered powers of decision making.

 MTN Zakhele Futhi is committed to business integrity, transparency and professionalism in all its activities to ensure that it acts ethically and responsibly to enhance the value of its business and benefit of all stakeholders.